ReviewMyContract.aiReview My Contract

 The Supremacy Clause as the Foundation.
 Article VI of the U.S. Constitution — the Supremacy Clause — establishes that federal law is the "supreme law of the land."
 Federal statutes preempt conflicting state law in three ways: (1) express preemption — the statute explicitly says it supersedes state law; (2) field preemption — Congress has so thoroughly regulated an area that there is no room for state law; (3) conflict preemption — compliance with both state and federal law is impossible, or state law stands as an obstacle to federal objectives.

 Federal Arbitration Act Preemption.
 The FAA (9 U.S.C. §§ 1–16) is the most practically significant federal preemption issue in commercial contracts.
 It preempts state laws that single out arbitration agreements for disfavored treatment.
-If a governing law clause specifies a state that has adopted anti-arbitration rules (as California historically attempted with Broughton-Cruz rulings), the FAA overrides that state law and requires enforcement of the arbitration clause.
+If a governing law clause specifies a state that has adopted anti-arbitration rules (as California historically attempted with Broughton-Cruz rulings), the FAA overrides that state law and requires enforcement of the arbitration clause. *AT&T Mobility LLC v.
+Concepcion*, 563 U.S. 333 (2011), is the landmark case establishing FAA preemption of state rules that specifically disfavor arbitration.
 The governing law clause does not protect state anti-arbitration rules from FAA preemption.

 Intellectual Property: Copyright and Patent.
 Copyright ownership, assignment requirements, and work-for-hire classification are governed by the Copyright Act (17 U.S.C.), a federal statute that preempts state contract and quasi-contract claims that are "equivalent to" copyright rights (17 U.S.C. § 301).
 Patent licensing, ownership, and validity are governed exclusively by federal patent law (35 U.S.C.).
 A governing law clause that specifies Texas law for a contract involving IP does not give Texas courts or Texas law authority over federal copyright or patent questions — those are subject to exclusive federal jurisdiction (28 U.S.C. § 1338).